itseez3d/metaperson/docs/leap.md

 ### Getting Started

-1. DDownload and extract the archive containing the **Avatar SDK Leap Unity project**.
+1. Download and extract the archive containing the **Avatar SDK Leap Unity project**.
 2. Open the project in **Unity 2022.3.17f1** or later.
 3. Open the `Assets/AvatarSDK/Leap/Samples/AvatarSDKLeapSample.unity` scene.
 4. Press the **Play** button in the Unity Editor to run the scene.
-5. Use the **Select Archive** button to choose the archive containing captured data from the **Leap application** for iPhone.
+5. Use the **Select Archive** button to choose the archive containing captured data from the iPhone **Leap application**.
-6. Select the avatar’s gender and press **Generate** to compute the 3D avatar model and its animation.
+6. Select the avatar's gender and press **Generate** to compute the 3D avatar model and its animation.
 7. After computation, press the **Play** button to preview the animation.

 ![](./img/leap_unity_sample.jpg)